Understanding Fair Use

 In copyright law, there is a concept of fair use, also known as; free use, fair dealing, or fair practice.

-Fair use sets out certain actions that may be carried out, but would not normally be regarded as an infringement of the work.
+Fair use sets out certain actions that may be carried out, under certain conditions, without being regarded as an infringement of the work.

 The idea behind this is that if copyright laws are too restrictive, it may stifle free speech, news reporting, or result in disproportionate penalties for inconsequential or accidental inclusion.

 Under fair use rules, it may be possible to use quotations or excerpts, where the work has been made available to the public, (i.e. published).
 Provided that:

 - The use is deemed acceptable under the terms of fair dealing.

 - That the quoted material is justified, and no more than is necessary is included.

 - That the source of the quoted material is mentioned, along with the name of the author.

 - Typical free uses of work include:

 - Inclusion for the purpose of news reporting.